Quinnipiac Assignment 10 – ICM 527 – Program Evaluation

 - Sweat the TCO (total cost of ownership)

 What Kaushik said, and what Jeffrey said, are similar.
-Measurement is an objective activity.
+Because measurement is an objective activity.
 This is why objectives need to be clear and measurable.
 Five percent is measurable; better exposure (in general) is not.

 Key Performance Indicators (KPIs)